Why the Best Prompt Is Still a Human One: The Missing Ingredient in AI Creativity

 The Creative Future We Choose

-The best prompts—the ones that lead to genuinely brilliant work—still come from people with something to say.
-People who've lived, explored, failed, observed, and reflected.
-You can't shortcut that experience with an algorithm.
+The best prompts – the ones that spark truly great work – still come from people with something real to say.
+People who’ve lived, failed, observed, reflected.
+You can’t shortcut that with an algorithm.

 So yes, use the tools.
-Experiment with AI.
-Embrace it, even.
-But don't forget that you are the real engine behind it all.
-And the only prompt that really matters is the one that comes from your own lived, human perspective.
+Experiment.
+Embrace AI.
+But never forget: you are the engine.
+And the only prompt that really matters is the one that comes from your unique, human perspective.

 Creativity was never about the tools.
 It was always about the person holding them.